Kjili/boardgame-quickrules/root.rst

   | activated dominance cards cannot be removed from play or be replaced -> change of winning strategy is permanent

 Items
-  | can only be used by the Vagabond
+  | can only be used by the Vagabond or Hundreds
   | can be crafted for points by anyone if available
   | if removed, are removed from the game permanently